-The JSC has affirmed the role of the IME-ICC draft Statement of International Cataloguing Principles1 as the basis for the cataloguing principles used throughout RDA.
-The JSC is monitoring the IME-ICC development process in order to take account of changes in the drafts, and intends to participate actively in that development process on issues of particular concern.
+The IME-ICC draft Statement of International Cataloguing Principles informs the cataloguing principles used throughout RDA.
+The JSC is monitoring the IME-ICC development process in order to take account of changes in the drafts, and has participated in the development process.